 A K-State program designed generally for people who have completed 60 semester hours of course work.
 The format provides an opportunity for students to complete their degree.
 Occasionally, K-State admits students with fewer than 60 hours.
 Obtain information about the program and other criteria by calling 800-622-2KSU in Kansas or (785) 532-5687.

 Intersession is conducted during three major breaks in the academic calendar: early January, late May, and early June and August.
 Students are encouraged to consult with their advisors to determine if a particular course will fulfill specific degree requirements.
 Contact 785-532-5566 or 1-800-432-8222 for more information and enrollment.

 This program helps former athletes who live outside the Manhattan community complete their degree.
 The former athlete must have at least 60 college hours, be flexible, self-directed, and take the initiative to integrate various learning experiences.
 Contact the Second Wind Coordinator through the Academic Learning Center at 785-532-5190 or in Kansas at 800-622-2KSU.

 Independent study by correspondence

 The Kansas Board of Regents designated the University of Kansas as the correspondence school for all Kansans.
 These courses are similar in content to on-campus courses and are approved by appropriate university departments.
 Call toll free: 877-404-5823 or from Kansas: 785-864-5823.
-Obtain a catalog from the Division of Continuing Education at College Court in Manhattan.
+Obtain a catalog from Global Campus at College Court in Manhattan.